Colchicine

 How is colchicine taken for an acute attack of gout?

-When used to treat an acute attack colchicine should be started at the first sign of gout.
-In an acute attack of gout, the recommended dose is:
+When used to treat an acute attack, colchicine should be started at the first sign of gout as per your prescription.

-If nausea and diarrhoea occur you should stop taking colchicine.
+If nausea or diarrhoea occur, you should stop taking colchicine.
 Another course of colchicine should not be started for at least 3 days.

 Colchicine may be taken if needed in combination with other arthritis medicines, including: